zach-c-d/zachdonsky.xyz/src/pages/projects/ButtonQ/index.md

 After building the proof of concept TechTAP hired me on fulltime to complete the project.

-During the next month and a half I put together a set of 8 prototype buttons built out of off the shelf parts.
+We were under high time constraints.
+I had 2 months from getting hired to put together a prototype to ship to the client.
+They wanted 8 buttons that could turn mains power on/off and trigger a notice on a digital signage screen.

 </article>